-Peperomia rotundifolia produces thin stems with a trailing growth habit, measuring up to 12” inches long.
+Peperomia rotundifolia produces thin trailing stems with a vining growth habit, measuring up to 12” inches long.

-Each succulent stem consists of several small green leaves growing all along the stem on either side.
+Each perennial epiphyte succulent stem consists of several small green leaves growing all along the stem on either side.

 The leaves have a rounded appearance and typically measure about an inch in diameter although some peperomia varieties are known to produce slightly larger leaves measuring as wide as 4” inches in diameter.

 Peperomia rotundifolia is commonly grown in home gardens.
 In its natural habitat, it is often found thriving on tree trunks and rotten logs as well as crawling through rock crevices and covering the forest ground.